In silico

-In biology and other experimental sciences, an in silico experiment is one performed on computer or via computer simulation.
+In biology and other experimental sciences, an in silico experiment is one performed on a computer or via computer simulation software.
 The phrase is pseudo-Latin for 'in silicon' (correct in silicio), referring to silicon in computer chips.
 It was coined in 1987 as an allusion to the Latin phrases in vivo, in vitro, and in situ, which are commonly used in biology (especially systems biology).
 The latter phrases refer, respectively, to experiments done in living organisms, outside living organisms, and where they are found in nature.